 **All parishioners acting in the liturgical service must first submit to a Criminal Offender record Information (CORI) check and attend a special CORI training.

 At St. Francis Xavier Parish, boys and young men assist the priest by taking responsibility for preparation of the Mass and service to the priest and altar during Mass, Benediction, and other liturgical celebrations.
 Boys who have the permission of their parents and who have completed 3rd grade can apply to become altar servers.
 New altar servers must complete the instructive and fun annual Altar-Boy Boot Camp.
 Parents should contact Fr.
-Williams.
+Healy.

 The lector is commonly known as the “reader”.
 During the Sunday (or Saturday Vigil) Mass, the lector reads the first and second readings taken usually from the Old and New Testaments of Sacred Scripture.
 In the absence of the deacon, the lector may also read the communal petitions during Mass known as the general intercessory prayers or the Prayer of the Faithful, to which the congregation responds, “Lord, hear our prayer”.